Rocky Mountaineer Holidays

 These extras add the cherry on top of your fabulous Rocky Mountaineer experience.
 Ride the Banff Gondola for some of the best views in the Rocky Mountains while you’re in the area.
 After you arrive in Jasper, enjoy a tour of the Icefields Parkway to the Athabasca Glacier.
 Or if you’re flying to or from Calgary, it’s the perfect opportunity to enjoy a helicopter ride in the Rockies.
 Some excursions are included in our packages, but speak to us and add any in for you.

-Rocky Mountaineer has four stunning rail holiday routes to choose from, all with views that you can’t see any other way.
+Rocky Mountaineer has four stunning rail journeys to choose from, all with views that you can’t see any other way.

 See the journey for yourself

-Get an insider's view of the decadent carriages, dining and views on Rocky Mountaineer
+Get an insider's view of the decadent carriages, dining and panoramic views on Rocky Mountaineer

 The incredible Rocky Mountaineer train journey is legendary.
 The century-old route traverses stunning scenery, reaching places and seeing views you can’t get to any other way.
 The Canadian Rockies provide the backdrop to your trip, where glacier-fed lakes, old-growth forests and abundant wildlife await you.
 You can make any holiday to Western Canada extra special by adding in a Rocky Mountaineer train journey.
-Or you can opt for a package holiday with added days, excursions and points of interest in beautiful Canadian mountain towns like Banff and Jasper.
+Or you can opt for a Canada package holiday with added days, excursions and points of interest in beautiful Canadian mountain towns like Banff and Jasper, all with flights to Canada included.

-Every detail on board this Canadian Rockies Train journey is meticulously planned, from the 5-star welcome to the gourmet meals and locally sourced wines.
+Every detail on board this Canadian Rockies Train journey is meticulously planned, from the 5-star welcome to the gourmet meals and locally sourced wines served in the onboard dining room.
 You can choose from two excellent service levels to best suit your desired experience and budget.
-SilverLeaf Service lets you sit back, relax and enjoy the view from over-sized picture windows while gourmet breakfasts and lunches are served at your seat.
+SilverLeaf Service lets you sit back, relax and enjoy the view from over-sized picture windows with meals served at your seat.
 If you want unparalleled comfort and 360° views from a glass-domed carriage, then GoldLeaf Service is for you.
 For breakfast and lunch, head to the restaurant of your bi-level carriage and enjoy gourmet meals created by the onboard executive chefs.

 FAQs about Rocky Mountaineer